Navigation: Learn About All Features > Application Output >

 Planning to distribute your publication .EXE file on the Internet?
 We recommend compressing it to reduce its size and download time.
 Here are some ways to do it:

-Compress the final .EXE file with UPX: UPX is a free executable packer available at https://upx.sourceforge.net HTML Executable can call UPX itself if you enable the option.
+✅ Compress the final .EXE file with UPX: UPX is a free executable packer available at https://upx.sourceforge.net.
+HTML Executable can call UPX automatically if you enable this option.

-Distribute the final .EXE file in an installer: you can use the installer creator Paquet Builder to compress your .EXE file into an installer or Setup program, optimized for online distribution.
+✅ Distribute the final .EXE file in an installer: You can use the installer creator Paquet Builder to compress your .EXE file into an installer or Setup program, which is optimized for online distribution.

 👉 See Create Installer.